Welcome to the

 The Invasive Species Centre is collaborating with experts in the field of invasive species management, prevention, and monitoring to discuss different topics each month.

 If you would like to be the first to know about these upcoming webinars, please sign up for our “Events and Webinars” e-mailing list!

-This webinar will give an overview of some of activities the Ontario Ministry of Natural Resources and Forestry enforcement staff have been undertaking on an annual basis to help prevent the introduction and spread of aquatic invasive species including promoting awareness of the rules and inspections to confirm whether the rules are being adhered to.
+This webinar gave an overview of some of the activities the Ontario Ministry of Natural Resources and Forestry enforcement staff have been undertaking on an annual basis to help prevent the introduction and spread of aquatic invasive species including promoting awareness of the rules and inspections to confirm whether the rules are being adhered to.
 This webinar was presented by Brenda Koenig, Provincial Enforcement Specialist for the Ministry of Natural Resources and Forestry.

 Collaborating to restore coastal wetlands and watersheds through invasive Phragmites control